-Ultimately, Sales Associates are there to make sure the customer has a pleasant experience and that the transaction process goes smoothly.
-It’s important that Sales Associates are passionate about helping and communicating with others.
+Ultimately, sales associates are there to make sure the customer has a pleasant experience and the transaction process goes smoothly.
+It’s important for sales associates to be passionate about helping and communicating with others.

-- Possess expert knowledge of the products and services their company offers.
+- Possessing expert knowledge of the products and services their company offers

-- Report any findings to management and supervisors.
+- Reporting any findings to management and supervisors

-Entry level positions as a Sales Associate can be obtained with little to no experience or degree.
-Employers will want candidates with a pleasant demeanor and who can provide assistance to customers in a variety of roles.
+Entry-level positions as a sales associate can be obtained with little-to-no experience or a degree.
+Employers want candidates with a pleasant demeanor who can provide assistance to customers in a variety of roles.
 Prior experience in customer service can help make a candidate more appealing.

-Salaries for Sales Associates range between $18K to $38K, with the median being $26K.
+Salaries for sales associates range between $18K and $38K with the median being $26K.